 How to use activated charcoal?

 As activated carbon binds to the toxins it removes from the water, it eventually becomes saturated and is no longer able to absorb additional pollutants.
-For this reason, it needs to be changed regularly - usually once a month (although of course it all depends on the type of coal and the amount of substances it has to absorb).
-Longer pauses will make the filter ineffective.
-In addition, carbon may begin to "give back what it has collected" over time.
+For this reason, the filter pads needs to be changed regularly - usually once a month (although of course it all depends on the type of coal and the amount of substances it has to absorb).
+Longer pauses will make the carbon filter ineffective.
+In addition, activated carbon may begin to "give back what it has collected" over time.
 Under normal circumstances this should not happen, but if the water chemistry changes significantly (e.g. during a water change), the carbon may begin to release some of the absorbed substances.
 Therefore, it is not worth delaying the replacement of coal.
 If you notice the tank water quality change, begin to turn yellow or you sense that the water smells bad, it is time to replace it.

 There is a common myth that activated carbon can be "recycled" by heating it to a high temperature (e.g. by baking it in an oven).
 This is not the case.
 Only specially produced and properly (tightly) stored coal has absorption properties.
 For this reason, activated carbon should always be kept in a tightly closed container.